raktar-project/website/docs/backend/cdk-deployment.md

 DOMAIN_NAME=api.crates.<your-domain>.com
 HOSTED_ZONE_DOMAIN_NAME=<your-domain>.com
 SSO_METADATA_URL=<metadata file URL from the manual steps>
+COGNITO_DOMAIN_PREFIX=<unique prefix>
 ```

 Feel free to tailor the domain and hosted zone domain to your needs.
+The Cognito domain prefix can be anything, but you need to find a unique prefix.

 ## Deployment